cue-lang/proposal/designs/2330-modules-v2.md

 ### Compatibility Attributes
 Sometimes publishers will deliberately break compatibility.
-For instane, features may be deprecated or removed, some features may be changed during an alpha or beta release cycle, while feature flags may be valid for a limited time only if they correspond to an experiment.
+For instance, features may be deprecated or removed, some features may be changed during an alpha or beta release cycle, while feature flags may be valid for a limited time only if they correspond to an experiment.